Pkcs11Interop/pkcs11-logger/README.md

 build.bat
 ```

-The script should use Visual Studio to build both 32-bit (`pkcs11-logger-x86.dll`) and 64-bit (`pkcs11-logger-x64.dll`) versions of logger library.
+The script should use Visual Studio to build both 32-bit (`pkcs11-logger-x86.dll`) and 64-bit (`pkcs11-logger-x64.dll`) versions of the library.

 ### Linux